 PARENTS ARE RESPONSIBLE FOR THE WHEN OF FEEDING, NOT KIDS:

 According to Ellyn Satter, an internationally recognized expert on feeding, parents and caregivers should be in charge of the “when” of eating.
 Which means, depending on child’s age, and the family’s routine and schedule, parents set the meal and snack times.
-For example, in our house where we have a one and a half year old and a four year-old, breakfast is usually around 7:00-7:30am, a snack offered between 10 and 10:30am, lunch is at 1pm, an afternoon snack is offered at around 3:30 and dinner is between 6-6:30.
+For example, in my house breakfast is usually around 7:00-7:30am, a snack offered between 10 and 10:30am, lunch is at 1pm, an afternoon snack is offered at around 3:30 and dinner is between 6-6:30.
 There isn’t usually a bedtime snack offered, because bedtime falls at about 7:30-7:45pm, just an hour after dinner.
-Otherwise, eating would become a food free-for-all in our house.
-Were my kids are in charge of timing (likely asking for snacks several times a day) I would be left scrambling for snack items all day, only to battle it out at mealtimes.
+If my kids were in charge of timing (likely asking for snacks several times a day) I would be left scrambling for snack items all day, only to battle it out at mealtimes.
 Milk, although nutritious, is filling and is often over-consumed by kids during the day (which can exacerbate or even be the cause of picky eating at meal times).
 Offer no more than about two cups (500 mL) of milk per day to toddlers over 12 months (about 1/2 cup at or right after mealtimes is fine) and water in between meals.

 BUT KIDS ARE IN CHARGE OF THIS:

 It’s important to realize that kids’ eating patterns can be erratic and change from day to day depending on their age, whether they’re going through a growth spurt or not and depending on their activity level.
 Although we as parents set boundaries around timing of meals and snacks, kids should always be in charge of whether and how much they eat at these times – for the most part, kids will eat what they need and leave the rest.
 They also won’t starve if a request for a snack is denied, because they will have another opportunity to eat soon enough.
-Kids aren’t all cut from the same cloth when it comes to eating frequency either.
-My son (four years-old) has always eaten a lot at meals, whereas my daughter (one and a half) eats smaller portions, so may need more opportunities to eat than my son when she’s his age.
+Kids aren’t all cut from the same cloth when it comes to eating frequency either so it’s important not to compare, but to listen to your child’s individual feeding and hunger cues.

 KIDS NEED TO LEARN SELF-REGULATION: